-Where deteriorating financial market conditions affect the creditworthiness of all organisations, as happened in 2008 and 2011, this is not generally reflected in credit ratings but can be seen in other market measures.
-In such circumstances, the Council will restrict its investment activity to those organisations of higher credit quality and will reduce the maximum duration of its investments to maintain the required level of security.
-If this leads to a restricted number of organisations, funds will be placed with the UK government, via the Debt Management Office, treasury bills, or investment in other local authorities.
+When deteriorating financial market conditions affect the creditworthiness of all organisations, as happened in 2008 and 2020, this is not generally reflected in credit ratings, but can be seen in other market measures.
+In these circumstances, the Council will restrict its investments to those organisations of higher credit quality and reduce the maximum duration of its investments to maintain the required level of security.
+The extent of these restrictions will be in line with prevailing financial market conditions.
+If these restrictions mean that insufficient commercial organisations of high credit quality are available to invest the Council's cash balances, then the surplus will be deposited with the UK Government, or with other local authorities.
+This will cause investment returns to fall but will protect the principal sum invested.